 Madagascar Country Report

 Madagascar is aiming to address one of the main drawbacks to investment by sourcing multilateral and bilateral donor funding to support major transport infrastructure projects including port construction and rehabilitation, and improving the crumbling road network.
-Harder to address is the legacy of corruption entrenched during the 2009–13 interim administration.
-Despite the strengthening of anti-graft institutions, the weakness of President Hery Rajaonarimampianina's political position prevents him enforcing firmer action.
-Lack of state revenue, poor administration, and government interference are continuing to drive strike action, most recently among customs officers and magistrates.
+Harder to address is the legacy of corruption entrenched among the political class and the civil service during the 2009–13 interim administration.
+Despite the strengthening of anti-graft institutions, the weakness of President Hery Rajaonarimampianina’s political position prevents him enforcing firmer action.
+Low revenues, poor administration, and government interference will continue to drive public-sector strike action.

-Sporadic improvised explosive device (IED) and grenade blasts have occurred in Madagascar's capital, Antananarivo, for a few years and are usually driven by intense political competition.
+Sporadic improvised explosive device (IED) and grenade blasts have occurred in Madagascar’s capital, Antananarivo, in the last few years and are usually driven by intense political competition.
 Fatalities are rare in low-impact attacks, though in June 2016 an explosion at the Mahamasina municipal stadium killed two and injured more than 70 during independence celebrations.
-The imminence of a general election due in late 2018 means that the risk of IED attacks on political gatherings will rise, as a tight three-way contest is in prospect.
-Armed gangs have de-facto control over large and expanding areas of the country, but their primary objective is criminal gain.
+The imminence of a general election due in late 2018 means that the limited risk of IED attacks on political gatherings will rise, as a tight three-way contest is in prospect.
+Armed gangs have de facto control over large and expanding areas of the country, but their primary objective is criminal gain.

-Civil war risks are rising due to the proximity of the general election due in late 2018, the country's turbulent recent political history, and a close three-way presidential contest in prospect.
-In the event of a disputed result, demonstrations would be largely confined to the capital and main port, and be unlikely to trigger destabilising nationwide violence.
-The armed forces are likely to contain unrest, although there is a limited chance of a coup in the event of a close and disputed result, particularly if formerly deposed president Marc Ravalomanana looked like winning.
+Civil war risks are rising because of the proximity of the general election due in late 2018, the country’s turbulent recent political history, and a close three-way presidential contest in prospect.
+In the event of a disputed result, demonstrations would be largely confined to the capital and main port.
+The armed forces have shown an unwillingness to continue using lethal force against political demonstrations, although there would be a limited likelihood of a coup in the event of a close and disputed election result, particularly if deposed former president Marc Ravalomanana looked like winning.
 There is virtually no chance of an external attack on the island.

 Vaccinations required to enter the country